ARMmbed/mbed-os-5-docs/docs/refs/api/tasks/events.md

 rise_handler_user_context in context 0x20002c90
 ```

-The scenario above (splitting an interrupt handler's code into time critical code and non-time critical code) is another common pattern that's easily implemented with event queues; queuing code that's not interrupt safe is not the only thing that event queues can be used for.
+The scenario above (splitting an interrupt handler's code into time critical code and non-time critical code) is another common pattern that you can easily implement with event queues; queuing code that's not interrupt safe is not the only thing you can use event queues for.
 Any kind of code can be queued and deferred for later execution.

 We used `InterruptIn` for the example above, but the same kind of code can be used with any `attach()`-like functions in the SDK.
 Examples include `Serial::attach()`, `Ticker::attach()`, `Ticker::attach_us()`, `Timeout::attach()`.